-The conditions in Spain since the 2008 global financial crisis have been ripe for causing instability in their party system.
-Following the financial crisis, unemployment rose steadily to an enormous level as can be seen in Figure \ref{spain_unem}.
+The conditions in Spain since the 2008 global financial crisis were similar to those that led to the rise of successful populists in Bolivia and Venezuela.
+Following the financial crisis, unemployment rose steadily to an extremely high level as can be seen in Figure \ref{spain_unem}.
 Yet this large and persistent economic malaise didn't immediately lead to any breakdown in the Spanish party system.
-Instability began after the center-left PSOE agreed to austerity measures.
-Like other cases of populism in Latin America, the actions of a leftist party agreeing to austerity measures was a bait-and-switch tactic that potentially programmatically de-aligned the party with many of its followers \citep{roberts2013market}.
-Following the move by the PSOE to introduce austerity measures, large movements arose in protest.
-Despite the magnitude of the protests, the two-party system stayed, for the most part, intact in the subsequent election with no new parties challenging the PP or PSOE.
-In the fall 2011 election, the PSOE was dealt a major blow losing 15\% of the vote from the previous election.
+Instability only began after the center-left PSOE agreed to austerity measures.
+Like other cases of populism in Latin America, the actions of a leftist party agreeing to austerity measures was a bait-and-switch tactic with the potential programmatically de-aligned the party with many of its followers \citep{roberts2013market}.
+Following the move by the PSOE to introduce austerity measures, large protests movements arose.
+Despite the magnitude of the protests, for the most part the two-party system stayed intact in the subsequent 2011 election with no new parties challenging the PP or PSOE, though the PSOE was dealt a major blow, losing 15\% of the vote from the previous election.

 \par